WilliamDumont/playground-FD7rwORR/markdowns/welcome.md

 A specific functionality provided by the library is known as service.
 Let us consider an example to describe in detail, we can have different libraries providing a number check service , which can check whether the given number is valid or not , odd or even , etc., Applications and library providing an implementations for a service are called as service providers.
 Applications using this service are called as service consumers or clients.

 In Java, a service is defined by a set of interfaces and classes.
-The service contains an interface or an abstract class that defines the functionality provided by the service.

-There are multiple implementations for a service and they are called as service providers.
-The client using this service will not have any contact with the implementations.
-This can be achieved by using the below concept.

-The ServiceLoader\<S> class (java.util) in JDK is responsible for discovering and loading all the service providers at a runtime for a service interface of type S. The ServiceLoader class allows decoupling between the providers and consumers.
-The consumer which is client knows only about the service interface.
+The serviknows only about the service interface.
 The service loader will instantiate all the service providers that are implementing the service and makes it available to the consumer to use.

 ![Service Concept Diagram](Servicesample.PNG)